ccsc-tools/SEP-prediction/README.md

 Please also note that the execution time in Binder varies based on the availability of resources.
 The average time to run the notebook is 10-15 minutes, but it could be more.

-For the latest updates of FlareML refer to https://github.com/deepsuncode/SEP-prediction
+For the latest updates of the tool refer to https://github.com/deepsuncode/SEP-prediction

 ## Installation on local machine